lookinglocal/location-data-importer/README.md

 ### Fields

-* country: Derived from ONS codes:
+* **country**: Derived from ONS codes:

     England   | Scotland  | Wales     | N Ireland
     ----------|-----------|-----------|----------
     E92000001 | S92000003 | W92000004 | N92000002

-* gssCode: Unitary Authority, Metropolitan and Non- Metropolitan District, London Borough or Scottish Council Area in which postcode falls.
+* **gssCode**: Unitary Authority, Metropolitan and Non- Metropolitan District, London Borough or Scottish Council Area in which postcode falls.

-* easting/northing/lat/long: location of CPLC.
+* **easting/northing/lat/long**: location of CPLC.
 CPLC is the location indicator for this code point.
 This is a point within the postcode area that is nearest the mean position of postal addresses.
 Not geographical central point.

-* nhsRegionalHealthAuthority: English Pan Strategic Health Authority in which CPLC falls. [optional]
+* **nhsRegionalHealthAuthority**: English Pan Strategic Health Authority in which CPLC falls. [optional]

-* nhsHealthAuthority: English Strategic Health Authority or Scottish Health Board in which CPLC falls. [optional]
+* **nhsHealthAuthority**: English Strategic Health Authority or Scottish Health Board in which CPLC falls. [optional]

-* county: County in which CPLC falls. [optional]
+* **county**: County in which CPLC falls. [optional]

-* ward: Electoral Ward or Division in which CPLC falls. [optional]
+* **ward**: Electoral Ward or Division in which CPLC falls. [optional]

 Example document